kentikethan/kentik_ansible_collection/playbooks/README.md

     - The maximum number of populators is unknown for this playbook and may be something you run into.

 - Sync Nautobot to Kentik
-  - This playbook will use nautbot as an inventory source and take each of the devices from the inventory and verify that it is created in kentik and if not create it, associate it to the right site, and apply the right labels.
+  - This playbook will use nautobot as an inventory source and take each of the devices from the inventory and verify that it is created in kentik and if not create it, associate it to the right site, and apply the right labels.
+It will first gather all sites, tenants, and roles from nautobot and create them as sites and labels in kentik.
+Then it will create the device assigned to the right site and associate it with the right labels.
-  - First compile a list of sites from the device inventory and ensure those sites are created in kentik.
-  - Second compile a list of de-duplicated labels and ensure that the labels are created.
-  - Third, take each device and ensure that it is created in kentik.
+  - Currently only adding and removing works for sites, labels, and devices.
+Updating device labels is supported.
+Update functions are coming soon.
+  - To use the environment variables for authentication use the following:
+    - KENTIK_EMAIL
+    - KENTIK_TOKEN
+    - NAUTOBOT_TOKEN
-  - Fourth, apply labels to the device.
+  - Be sure to create the credential file with other local creds.
-  - Done

 -- happy automating